caiodev/MaterialYou-Compose-Samples/README.md

 # MaterialYou & Jetpack Compose
-A small project to show some widgets from MaterialYou(Compose coming soon)
+A small project to show some widgets from MaterialYou + Compose

 License
 =======